verhovsky/books-futures-explained/src/0_background_information.md

     println!("So we start the program here!");
     let t1 = thread::spawn(move || {
         thread::sleep(std::time::Duration::from_millis(200));
-        println!("We create tasks which gets run when they're finished!");
+        println!("We create tasks which get run when they're finished!");
     });

     let t2 = thread::spawn(move || {